Trokky/trokky/.changeset/studio-branding-enhancements.md

   - Simplified to use branding.title directly from API (already merged with correct priority on backend)
   - Removed redundant authentication checks and fallback logic
   - Consistent document title across login and authenticated states
+- **Enhanced** `MainSidebar.tsx`:
+  - Implemented collapsible navigation groups for cleaner sidebar
+  - Added search/filter input at top of sidebar for quick navigation
+  - Search is accent-insensitive and case-insensitive (e.g., "reseau" matches "Réseau")
+  - Groups auto-expand when containing the active page
+  - Groups auto-expand when search matches children
+  - Clickable group headers with chevron icons (up/down)
+  - Visual highlighting for groups containing active pages
+  - "No results found" state with clear button when search has no matches

 ## Breaking Changes
 None.
 All changes are backward compatible with fallback to default branding.